jgrss/geowombat/paper/paper.md

 Several Python packages address parts of the geospatial raster analysis workflow.
 Rioxarray [@rioxarray] extends xarray with rasterio-backed I/O and CRS-aware operations but does not provide remote sensing-specific functionality such as vegetation indices, QA masking, or classification pipelines.
 Google Earth Engine [@gorelick2017google] offers cloud-based processing of global archives but requires an internet connection, operates within a proprietary platform, and limits user control over computation.
 Xee [@xee] bridges Earth Engine with xarray but inherits the same platform constraints.
 Open Data Cube [@odc] provides a database-indexed approach to analysis-ready data but requires infrastructure setup and data ingestion.
 Raster Vision [@rv] focuses specifically on deep learning for geospatial imagery and does not cover the broader analysis workflow.

-GeoWombat differentiates itself by offering a comprehensive, local-first toolkit that spans the full analysis chain---from data access through modeling---within a single API.
+GeoWombat differentiates itself by offering a comprehensive, local-first toolkit that spans the full analysis chain, from data access through modeling, within a single API.
 Its context manager pattern for on-the-fly reprojection and alignment, built-in sensor profiles for automatic band naming and scaling, and tight integration with scikit-learn pipelines and PyTorch models provide a uniquely cohesive workflow that the above tools do not individually replicate.

 # Software design